Neet Bds Admission 2020

 - Oral Medicine and Radiology – It deals with diagnosis and imaging of oral pathology.

 State authorities govern the counseling process.
-There are three rounds of counseling – 1st round and 2nd round is online whereas 3rd round is organized by DGME (Directorate General of Medical Education) on a specified venue.
+There are three rounds of counseling – 1st round and 2nd round are online, whereas the 3rd round is organized by DGME (Directorate General of Medical Education) at a predesignated venue.
 All the colleges (government and private) that participate in this procedure are recognized/approved by the Dental Council of India (DCI).
-And so, there is no difference between government BDS college and private BDS college in terms of infrastructure, faculty, campus area, etc. But because of the difference in fee structure, priority is always given to government BDS colleges.
-Government dental college Bangalore…..Manipal College of Dental Sciences Mangalore….,
+Hence, it leaves no scope for difference between government BDS college and private BDS college in terms of infrastructure, faculty, campus area, etc. But because of the difference in fee structure, priority is always given to government BDS colleges.

 BDS internship salary?